xapian/xapian/xapian-applications/omega/docs/overview.rst

 The intent here is to allow filtering on arbitrary (and, typically, orthogonal) characteristics of the document.
-For instance, by adding boolean terms "Ttext/html", "Ttext/plain" and "J/press" you would be filtering the probabilistic search for only documents that are both in the "/press" site *and* which are either of MIME type text/html or text/plain.
+For instance, by adding boolean terms "Ttext/html", "Ttext/plain" and "J/press" you would be filtering the parsed query to only retrieve documents that are both in the "/press" site *and* which are either of MIME type text/html or text/plain.
 (See below for more information about sites.)

 If B-terms or N-terms is absent, that part of the query is simply omitted.

-If there is no probabilistic query, the boolean filter is promoted to be the query, and the weighting scheme is set to boolean.
+If there is no parsed query, the boolean filter is promoted to be the query, and the weighting scheme is set to boolean.
 This has the effect of applying the boolean filter to the whole database.
 If there are only N-terms, then ``Query::MatchAll`` is used for the left